Roscoe Lee Browne: Directing

 Browne's directorial credits include a piece called An Evening of Negro Poetry and Folk Music at the Delacorte Theatre and the Public Theatre in New York City in 1966.
 It was also produced as A Hand Is on the Gate at the Longacre Theatre in New York City in 1966.
 The production was revived at the Afro-American Studio in New York City, running from 1976 to 1977.

 Birth year

-Some year-of-birth records, including the Social Security Death Index, report Browne born on May 2, 1922, while other sources claim that Browne's date of birth was three years later, on May 2, 1925.
+Some year-of-birth records, including the Social Security Death Index, state that Browne was born on May 2, 1922, while other sources claim that he was born three years later, on May 2, 1925.
 Those sources include The New York Times, Los Angeles Times, Variety, the Associated Press and several others, including a Congressional Resolution.

-In an undated videotaped interview with Camille Cosby for the National Visionary Leadership Project (NVLP), Browne said: "I was born, Camille, so they say, May 2, 1922, in Woodbury, New Jersey."
+In an interview with Camille Cosby for the National Visionary Leadership Project (NVLP), Browne confirmed that he was born in 1922.

 Death

-Browne died of stomach cancer at Cedars Sinai Medical Center in Los Angeles in the morning of April 11, 2007, aged 84.
-He never married and had no children.
+Browne died of stomach cancer at Cedars Sinai Medical Center in Los Angeles on the morning of April 11, 2007, aged 84.
+He never married and had no children.Profile Familysearch.org.
+Retrieved March 19, 2015.

-He was remembered for his contributions in a New York Times encomium by Frank Crohn of the Edna St. Vincent Millay Society:

-We mourn the loss of our long-time Trustee and faithful friend.
-He was always to be counted upon to be supportive of the aims and purposes of the Society.
-He filled our lives with the soft sound of poetry as only he could recite it.
-Now the stage is empty and the lights are low.